-- (c) For the avoidance of doubt, in the case of a Power Generating Module including a DC Connected Power Park Module using an Intermittent Power Source where the mechanical power input will not be constant over time, the requirement is that the Active Power output shall be independent of System Frequency under (a) above and should not drop with System Frequency by greater than the amount specified in (b) above. - (d) An HVDC System must be capable of maintaining its Active Power input (i.e. when operating in a mode analogous to Demand) from the National Electricity Transmission System (or User System in the case of an Embedded HVDC System) at a level not greater than the figure determined by the linear relationship shown in Figure ECC.6.3.3(b) for System Frequency changes within the range 49.5 to 47 Hz, such that if the System Frequency drops to 47.8 Hz the Active Power input decreases by more than 60%.
+- (c) For the avoidance of doubt, in the case of a Power Generating Module including a DC Connected Power Park Module using an Intermittent Power Source where the mechanical power input will not be constant over time, the requirement is that the Active Power output shall be independent of System Frequency under (a) above and should not drop with System Frequency by greater than the amount specified in (b) above.
+In the case of an Electricity Storage Module, which includes Electricity Storage an allowance will be made for the storage capability of the Power Generating ModuleElectricity Storage Module. - (d) An-HVDC Systems and Electricity Storage Modules must be capable of maintaining theirits Active Power input (i.e. when operating in a mode analogous to Demand) from the National Electricity Transmission System (or User System in the case of an Embedded HVDC System or Embedded Power Station) at a level not greater than the figure determined by the linear relationship shown in Figure ECC.6.3.3(b) for System Frequency changes within the range 49.5 to 47 Hz, such that if the System Frequency drops to 47.8 Hz the Active Power input decreases by more than 60%.

-Figure ECC.6.3.3(b)
+Figure ECC.6.3.3(b) Active Power input with falling frequency for HVDC Systems and Electricity Storage Modules when operating in an importing mode of operation

-(e) In the case of an Offshore Generating Unit or Offshore Power Park Module or DC Connected Power Park Module or Remote End HVDC Converter or Transmission DC Converter, the EU Generator shall comply with the requirements of ECC.6.3.3.
-EU Generators should be aware that Section K of the STC places requirements on Offshore Transmission Licensees which utilise a Transmission DC Converter as part of their Offshore Transmission System to make appropriate provisions to enable EU Generators to fulfil their obligations.

-(f) Transmission DC Converters and Remote End HVDC Converters shall provide a continuous signal indicating the real time frequency measured at the Interface Point to the Offshore Grid Entry Point or HVDC Interface Point for the purpose of Offshore Generators or DC Connected Power Park Modules to respond to changes in System Frequency on the Main Interconnected Transmission System.
+- (e) In the case of an Offshore Generating Unit or Offshore Power Park Module or DC Connected Power Park Module or Remote End HVDC Converter or Transmission DC Converter, the EU Generator shall comply with the requirements of ECC.6.3.3.
+EU Generators should be aware that Section K of the STC places requirements on Offshore Transmission Licensees which utilise a Transmission DC Converter as part of their Offshore Transmission System to make appropriate provisions to enable EU Generators to fulfil their obligations. - (f) Transmission DC Converters and Remote End HVDC Converters shall provide a continuous signal indicating the real time frequency measured at the Interface Point to the Offshore Grid Entry Point or HVDC Interface Point for the purpose of Offshore Generators or DC Connected Power Park Modules to respond to changes in System Frequency on the Main Interconnected Transmission System.
 A DC Connected Power Park Module or Offshore Power Generating Module shall be capable of receiving and processing this signal within 100ms.